-In today's story we learned 2 new words.
-Help me say what each word means.
-Review each word stating the definition and making the gesture, encourage students to say the word and use the gesture with you.
+In today's story, we learned 2 new words.
+Let's clap out our new words

+Review each word stating the definition and making the gesture.

-Word Definition to use Gesture We remind someone when we want them to remember something. pointer finger taps temple twice Gather means to come together in a group. hands in front with palms facing, bring hands toward each other and fold together
+Word Definition to use Gesture We remind someone when we want them to remember something.
+Re-mind.
+Remind. pointer finger taps temple twice Gather means to come together in a group.
+Gath-er.
+Gather. hands in front with palms facing, bring hands toward each other and fold together

-- 3. Follow-Up Activity: Classroom Schedule.
+3. Follow-Up Activity: Classroom Schedule

 We keep our schedule in our classroom so everyone can see what we are doing each day.
 Show children where the schedule is normally displayed.
 Explain, A schedule tells us what we will do at different times of the day.
 We can look at the schedule to know what we are going to do next.
 Talk through the events of your schedule and then ask simple questions to check their understanding.
-Point to schedule to guide their answers: - a.
-Thumbs up if we eat snack first.
-Thumbs down if we don't eat snack first. - b.
-What do we do right after recess?
-(Thinking gesture and then hand open to note choral response) - c.
-What is the last thing we do?
-(Thinking gesture and then hand open to note choral response)
+Point to schedule to guide their answers:

+- Thumbs up if we eat snack first.
+Thumbs down if we don't eat snack first. - What do we do right after recess?
+(Thinking gesture and then open hand to note choral response) - What is the last thing we do?
+(Thinking gesture and then open hand to note choral response)